rosen777/typescript-first-steps/README.md

 If any or all of those are true, this is the perfect course for you!

 ## Prerequisites:

 - JavaScript: From First Steps to Professional or intermediate experience with JavaScript

-## Outline:

-### Part 1

-- Intro & course/project overview
+## What we'll cover in this course:

+### TypeScript: What?
+Why?
+How?

-- JS vs. TS & the problems TS solves
+- Types in JS & the problems TS solves
-- Setting up a TS project & basic dev workflow
+- How TS & JS are related
-- Annotating variables & functions
+- Installing TS & setting up
-- Defining, exporting, and importing types
-- Lunch
+- Moving gradually from JS to TS

+### Core TS concepts & syntax

-- Union types & type narrowing
+- Annotating types in TS files
-- Defining & extending interfaces
+- Using primitive & built-in types (e.g. DOM)
-- Generic types & type parameters
+- Defining custom types & interfaces
-- Day 1 recap & next steps
+- Composing & manipulating types

+### Full-stack TS workflows

-- TS configuration & full-stack workflows
+- Configuring the TS compiler

-### Part 2

-- Day 2 overview & Day 1 review
-- Testing & debugging TS apps
+- Installing, importing & exporting types
-- Validating data for end-to-end type safety
+- Ensuring end-to-end type safety
-- Open-source libraries for production-grade TS
+- Exploring the TS ecosystem
-- Course recap & next steps